up42/up42-py/docs/reference/workflow-reference.md

 ### construct_parameters_parallel()

-The `construct_parameters()` function allows you to fill out the job JSON parameters for multiple jobs to be run in parallel.
+The `construct_parameters()` function allows you to fill out the JSON parameters for multiple jobs to run in parallel.

 ```python
 construct_parameters_parallel(